LibraryCarpentry/lc-first-website/about.md

 You can follow Library Carpentry on [Twitter](https://twitter.com/LibCarpentry) or talk to other members of the community through our chatrooms.
 We have three - the [Lobby](https://gitter.im/LibraryCarpentry/Lobby), for general enquiries and conversations, a [workshop requests and planning](https://gitter.im/LibraryCarpentry/workshops) chatroom and another chatroom for [lesson development discussions](https://gitter.im/LibraryCarpentry/lesson-dev).
 You will need a GitHub username or Twitter handle to join any of these forums.

 If you wish to request a workshop, please use [this link](https://software-carpentry.org/workshops/request/).
-Thge Carpentries are now managing these requests on our behalf.
+The Carpentries are now managing these requests on our behalf.

 If you want to contact someone in the community, leave a message in our [chatroom](https://gitter.im/LibraryCarpentry/), raise a issue on [one of our lesson repositories](https://github.com/data-lessons), or join the [Google Group](https://groups.google.com/forum/#!forum/libcarpentry-committee).